-Charles has been in the food & beverage industry for more than two decades, and in the meantime, has become one of Asia’s most vocal champions for local craft.
+Charles has been in the food & beverage industry for more than two decades, most of that in Asia-Pacific.
+In the meantime, he has become one of Asia’s most vocal champions for craft beer.

-His work to connect the region’s notoriously divided brewers, while lifting up the quality of their beer through events, workshops and advice, deserves a much greater audience.
+His work to connect the region’s notoriously divided brewer and lifting up the quality of their beer through events (SEA Brew), award shows (Asia Beer Championships) and advice, deserves a much greater audience.

 Beer Asia’s Interview with Charles Guerrier

 We heard you pulled your first pint in the UK back in 1988.
 How did your journey with beer first begin?

 Ah, that was back in the day that you had to hand pump the bubbles into Guinness!